 On the opposite end of a nursing strike is a baby who will not stop nursing.
 This can be frustrating at times, but this is normal.
-Your baby will not eat in the same patterns every day, which will vary all over the place, especially early on.
+Your baby will not eat in the same patterns daily, which will vary all over the place, especially early on.

 Cluster feeding is when your Baby spaces feedings closer together during a part of the day.
 For example, if your baby wants to be attached to your boob from 5-8 pm, yes, for three solid hours, they are cluster feeding.
 It is common for babies to be fussier in the evening, and they may prefer to be at your breast and nursing during this time.
-Your breast is their safe, comforting place, and remember, this is normal.
-If you find yourself dealing with a fussy baby in the evenings and cluster feeding, you can read more on Kelly Mom.
+Your breast is their safe, comforting place; remember, this is normal.
+You can read more on Kelly Mom if you are dealing with a fussy baby in the evenings and cluster feeding.

 Food Allergies and Sensitivities

 You pass everything you eat to your baby in trace amounts in your milk.
-If your baby has an allergy or a food sensitivity, many symptoms may be present.
-Symptoms can be your baby being more fussy than usual, spitting up more often, more gas than usual, a rash that usually shows up on their cheeks or even on their bottom, you may even see some signs of eczema.
+Many symptoms may be present if your baby has an allergy or food sensitivity.
+Symptoms can include your baby being more fussy than usual, spitting up more often, having more gas than usual, and a rash that usually shows up on their cheeks or bottom, and you may even see some signs of eczema.
 The only real way to tell if something you are eating is bothering your baby is to cut it out of your diet and see if the symptoms improve.
 Some of the foods that are most often associated with allergies and intolerances are: